-2021 Projects
+2022 Projects

-- Probationary Members: Develop a standard orientation process to ensure new members (volunteer, part-time, and full time) receive adequate orientation and introduction upon entry and throughout their probationary period.
-This project focuses on the district's strategic goal of ensuring adequate staffing.
-This project also addresses CFAI accreditation criterion 7B recruitment, retention, selection and promotion (performance indicator 7B.5 orientation and core competency 7B.6 probationary period) (CFAI, 2015). - Technical Rescue: Train at least one member to the rope rescue technician level (operations level instructor) by the end of 2021.
+- Technical Rescue-Rope: Train at least one additional member to the rope rescue technician level (operations level instructor) by the end of 2022.
 This project focuses on the district's strategic goal to reduce incident frequency and severity.
-In addition, it addresses CFAI accreditation criterion 5G technical rescue (5G.2 technical rescue training & operational standards) (CFAI, 2015). - Individual and Company Performance Standards: Develop a standard operating guideline (SOG) for the district's individual and company standards program.
+In addition, it addresses CFAI accreditation criterion 5G technical rescue (performance indicator 5G.2 technical rescue training & operational standards) (CFAI, 2015). - Technical Rescue-Collapse: Continue the process of training sufficient personnel (minimum of six) to the collapse rescue operations level (NFPA, 2013c; NFPA 2014) to staff a type III collapse rescue squad meeting the guidelines specified in the Puget Sound Region Structural Collapse Rescue Annex (WA DEM, 2014) by the end of 2022.
+This project focuses on the district's strategic goal to reduce incident frequency and severity.
+In addition, it addresses CFAI Accreditation Criteria 5G Technical Rescue (performance indicator 5G.2 technical rescue training & operational standards) (CFAI, 2015). - Individual and Company Performance Standards: Develop a standard operating guideline (SOG) for the district's individual and company standards program.
 This project will address the district's strategic goal of ensuring adequate staffing.
-In addition, this project focuses on CFAI accreditation criterion 8A training and education program requirements (performance indicator 8A.4 defined minimum training standards), and criterion 8B training and education program performance (core competency 8B.3 evaluation of individual and crew performance and performance indictor 8B.4 assessment of training reliability) (CFAI, 2015).
+In addition, this project focuses on CFAI accreditation criterion 8A training and education program requirements (performance indicator 8A.4 defined minimum training standards), and criterion 8B training and education program performance (core competency 8B.3 evaluation of individual and crew performance and performance indictor 8B.4 assessment of training reliability) (CFAI, 2015). - Peer Support Training: Train two members in peer support counseling by the end of 2022.
+This project focuses on the district's strategic goals of ensure adequate staffing and identify and apply best practice to achieve continuous improvement of effectiveness, efficiency, and value.
+In addition, this project focuses on CFAI accreditation criterion 7G Wellness/Fitness Programs (performance indicator 7G.4 member assistance program (CFAI, 2015).

-• Wildland Program: Implement training and qualification for type one wildland firefighters to expand the district's wildland firefighting capability.
-Qualification of type one firefighters also allows the district to continue training and qualification of type 2 firefighters using in-house instructors.
-This project focuses on the district's strategic goals to provides adequate staffing and reduce incident frequency and severity.
-In addition, it addressed CFAI accreditation criterion 5K wildland fire services (core competency 5K.4 wildland fire training and certification) (CFAI, 2015).